-2. The proposed community solar project is being developed in collaboration with one or more local community organization(s) community organization's involvement and approval of the design, development, or operation of the proposed community solar project.
-J. 3.
-7 The proposed community solar project was developed, at least in part, through a community consultative process A community consultative process should include, at minimum, one or more opportunities for public intervention and outreach to the municipality and/or local community organizations. - B - 6 1
+2. The proposed community solar project is being developed in collaboration with one or more local community organization(s) ☐ Yes ✔No If "Yes," explain how and attach a letter of support from the local community organization(s).
+Collaboration with a local community organization should include, at minimum, one or momeetings with the relevant local community organization(s) and clear evidence of the local community organization's involvement and approval of the design, development, or operation of the proposed community solar project.
+3 he proposed community solar project was developed, at least in part, through a community 3. consultative process ✓ Yes □ No If "Yes," please describe the consultative process.
+A community consultative process should include, at minimum, one or more opportunities for public intervention and outreach to the municipality and/or local community organizations.
+The Elk township committee meeting on Thursday September 5 th where the proposed community solar project was discussed was open to the public and public comment, and indeed there were local residents present and involved.
+A CICCITOTION GG